• Home

 Resolution Videos

-With the proliferation of video cameras, smart-phones, and other media, most families have some type of recording device to make memories.
+With the proliferation of video cameras, smartphones, and other media, most families have some type of recording device to make memories.
 Sit your kids down for a recording session every single New Year’s Eve and have them state what their resolutions are for the coming year.
-Encourage them to really think about it and try to improve over the previous year.
+Encourage them to think about it and try to improve over the previous year.
 The footage will be priceless and the kids love the camera.

 New Year’s Sock Hop